-- Manage and maintain four cemeteries in Lethbridge as well as the grounds of Nikka Yuko Japanese Garden. - Provide cemetery services for internment and memorialization for the Community. - Liaise with families and cemetery service providers (funeral homes, monument companies, etc.). - Collect, store, maintain and share cemetery records.
+- Manage and maintain four cemeteries in Lethbridge as well as the grounds of Nikka Yuko Centennial Garden (Nikka Yuko Japanese Garden). - Provide cemetery services for interment and memorialization for the Community. - Liaise with families and cemetery service providers (funeral homes, monument companies, etc.). - Collect, store, maintain and share cemetery records.

-Drawen Area Samilea Comitto I aval Space Rights Sales & Services •To provide the community Rights for Interment and Rights to Memorialize Service Level To provide information and sales in a timely manner so that the customer is able to choose the "appropriate" space option for their needs Interment Sales & Services To provide essential interment services (including coordinating, opening, and closing of interments) To offer interment services at the time of need as per cemetery bylaw: Mountain View - 8 business hours St. Pats - 8 business hours Royal View Memorial - 8 business hours Archmount - 16 business hours Sod is placed on a full casket interment when completed, subject to seasonal availability Records To collect, store, maintain, and share information To collect and record all required information Cemetery Grounds Maintenance To provide Cemetery landscape and amenities lifecycle and maintenance in an appropriate manner To meet or exceed industry standards and to use "best practices" and "safety" for appropriate cemetery aesthetics Nikka Yuko Centennial Garden Grounds Maintenance To maintain the Nikka Yuko Centennial Garden to a high standard To retain the authenticity of a Japanese Garden • To meet or exceed industry standards and to use "best practices" for maintaining an Authentic Japanese Garden, in line with the requirements of a Designated Provincial and Municipal Historical Resource To maintain the integrity of an authentic Japanese garden To meet or exceed industry standards and to use best practices for maintenance
+Program Area Space Rights Sales & Services Service •To provide the community Rights for Interment and Rights to Memorialize Service Level • To provide information and sales in a timely manner so that the customer is able to choose the appropriate space option for their needs Interment Sales & Services To provide essential interment services (including coordinating, opening, and closing of interments) To offer interment services at the time of need as per Cemetery Bylaw: Mountain View - 8 business hours St. Pats - 8 business hours Royal View Memorial - 8 business hours Archmount - 16 business hours Sod is placed on a full casket interment when completed, subject to seasonal availability Records To collect, store, maintain, and share information To collect and record all required information Cemetery Grounds Maintenance To provide Cemetery landscape and amenities lifecycle and maintenance in an appropriate manner To meet or exceed industry standards and to use best practices and safe work practices for appropriate cemetery aesthetics Nikka Yuko Centennial Garden Grounds Maintenance To maintain the Nikka Yuko Centennial Garden to a high standard To retain the authenticity of a Japanese Garden To meet or exceed industry standards and to use best practices and safe work practices for maintaining an authentic Japanese Garden, in line with the requirements of a Designated Provincial and Municipal Historical Resource

-To respect the intended cultural and historic background of the Japanese Garden To maintain the Garden as a monument to the contributions made to the Canadian culture by Canadians of Japanese origin To maintain the Japanese Garden in line with the requirements of a Designated Provincial and Municipal Historic Resource Memorialization Services To provide memorialization Immortal Flame to be lit 24 hours a day and fixed promptly when situation arises
+To maintain the integrity of an authentic Japanese Garden and to meet or exceed industry standards and to use best practices and safe work practices for maintenance To respect the intended cultural and historic background of the Japanese Garden To maintain the Garden as a monument to the contributions made to the Canadian culture by Canadians of Japanese origin To maintain the Japanese Garden in line with the requirements of a Designated Provincial and Municipal Historic Resource Memorialization To provide • To maintain the Immortal Flame and be lit 24 hours a Services memorialization day To provide and maintain memorial options

-Performance Measure 2017 Actual 2018 Actual 2019 estimate 2019 YTD of annual plot sales 292 318 290 115 of interments 475 420 480 198 of deceased records maintained 36,014 36,434 36,974 36632 of customer interactions annually 3,425 2,898 3,087 1462 of trees planted annually 55 104 50 80
+Performance Measure 2017 Actual 2018 Actual 2019 Actual of annual plot sales 292 318 238 of interments 475 420 408 of deceased records maintained 36,014 36,434 36,842 of customer interactions annually 3,425 2,898 3,298 of trees planted annually 55 104 95